Chi-SquareX/Healthcare_NLP_application/README.md

 # Combined Deployment

 This notebook contains the combined deployment of Fine-tuned LLAMA, RAG using Gemini and Prescription Parsing using PaddleOCR.

+---

+## Disclaimer

+This application is for educational and demonstration purposes only.
+It should not be used as a substitute for professional medical advice or diagnosis.
+Always consult with a qualified healthcare provider for accurate medical information and treatment.